slarmoo/.github/profile/simon/simonReact/simonReact.md

 }
 ```

 You should be able to view the results of these changes by running `npm run dev` from the console and pressing the `o` key to open it in the browser.
 The result won't be very exciting, but this successfully demonstrates the first visible step towards moving to React.
-When you reach this point with your startup make sure that you commit your changes.
+When you reach this point with your startup, make sure that you commit your changes.

 ![First React component](firstReactComponent.png)

-To make `app.jsx` represent the actual Simon content, we enhance the `app.jsx` file to contain the header and footer HTML found in each of our previous HTML files, into the return value for the App component function.
+To make `app.jsx` represent the actual Simon content, we enhance the `app.jsx` file to contain the header and footer HTML found in each of our previous HTML files, into the return value for the `App()` component function.
 Next, we rename the `class` attribute to be `className` so that it doesn't conflict with the JavaScript `class` keyword.
 The `className` keyword will get transpiled to valid HTML by our toolchain.
-When completed the App component should look like this:
+When completed, the `App` component should look like this:

 **app.jsx**